 Rindon Johnson is a multidisciplinary artist and writer.
-Johnson’s sculptures, videos and performances have been shared at Haus der elektronischen Künste Basel; Human Resources, Los Angeles; MoMA PS1 and National Gallery of Victoria, Melbourne - among others.
+Johnson’s sculptures, videos and performances have been shared at Haus der elektronischen Künste Basel; Human Resources, Los Angeles; MoMA PS1; Artists Space and National Gallery of Victoria, Melbourne - among others.
 Johnson is the author of Nobody Sleeps Better Than White People from Inpatient Press, the virtual reality book, Meet in the Corner from Publishing-House.Me and Shade the King from Capricious.
-Johnson’s writing has been published by ArtForum, The Brooklyn Rail, Cultured, INCA Miami, The Miami Rail, The New Museum and Rhizome.
+Johnson’s writing has been published by ArtForum, The Brooklyn Rail, Cultured, ICA Miami, The Miami Rail, The New Museum and Rhizome.
 Johnson lives between Brooklyn and Berlin.

 Rindon Johnson (°1990, San Francisco, United States) makes sculptures, videos, paintings, photos, poems and drawings.
 By studying sign processes, signification and communication, Johnson wants to amplify the astonishment of the spectator by creating compositions or settings that generate tranquil poetic images that leave traces and balances on the edge of recognition and alienation.

 His collected, altered and own sculptures are being confronted as aesthetically resilient, thematically interrelated material for memory and projection.
 The possible seems true and the truth exists, but it has many faces, as Hanna Arendt cites from Franz Kafka.
 By exploring the concept of landscape in a nostalgic way, he focuses on the idea of ‘public space’ and more specifically on spaces where anyone can do anything at any given moment: the non-private space, the non-privately owned space, space that is economically uninteresting.